NBA Rumors: Miami Heat Reveal Major Plan In 2019 And 2020 Free Agency

 “In 2020, we’ll have a lot of room,” Riley said.
 “We’ll also have the possibility to have enough room to go after two max contracts, and we’re going to do that.
 So we’re planning that 2020 will be the room year.”

-By the end of the 2019-20 NBA season, most of the Heat’s players who signed lucrative deals, including Hassan Whiteside and Goran Dragic, will come off the books, enabling Miami to become major players in the 2020 NBA offseason.
+By the end of the 2019-20 NBA season, most of the Heat players who signed lucrative deals, including Hassan Whiteside and Goran Dragic, will come off the books, enabling Miami to become major players in the 2020 NBA offseason.
 The 2020 NBA free agency is expected to feature several NBA superstars, including Anthony Davis, Kyle Lowry, DeMar DeRozan, Gordon Hayward, Andre Drummond, and Danilo Gallinari.
 Kyrie Irving, Kawhi Leonard, Kevin Durant, Jimmy Butler, and Marc Gasol could also join the 2020 NBA free agency class provided that they play the final year of their current contracts or sign a two-year deal with a player option next summer.

 Pat Riley says the Heat will pursue two max players in 2020 #NBA https://t.co/Y3HsfR1w6z pic.twitter.com/TwfaRGpc4T